-Paul Sheridan is a partner in the Washington, D.C. office of Latham & Watkins, and a Global Chair of the firm's Private Equity Practice.
-Mr. Sheridan has held multiple leadership roles within the firm, having served multiple terms as a member of the firm’s Executive Committee and as Chair of the firm’s Income Partner & Counsel Committee.
+Paul Sheridan is a partner in the Washington, D.C. office of Latham & Watkins, and the Global Chair of the firm's Private Equity Practice.
+Mr. Sheridan has held many leadership roles within the firm, having served multiple terms as a member of the firm’s Executive Committee and as Chair of the firm’s Income Partner & Counsel Committee.
 He has significant experience in representing companies and private equity firms in corporate and transactional matters, including mergers and acquisitions, private and public offerings, venture capital financings, and general company representation.
 Mr. Sheridan has particular experience representing private equity firms in connection with leveraged buyouts and other investment transactions, with substantial experience in structuring and negotiating cross-border transactions as well as the acquisition and divestiture of corporate divisions.

 Mr. Sheridan's representative clients include investment firms such as The Carlyle Group (Carlyle), Onex Corporation, the Canadian Pension Plan Investment Board (CPPIB) and Revolution, and companies such as Starbucks Corporation, Clark Construction Group, Kastle Systems, Accudyne, and Allison Transmission.

 Prior to entering the practice of law, Mr. Sheridan served as a law clerk to Judge James C. Cacheris, Chief Judge of the US District Court for the Eastern District of Virginia.

 Significant representative matters include the representation of:

 - Avendra in its US$1.35 billion sale to Aramark

 - Clayton, Dubilier & Rice in its US$2.3 billion sale of Mauser Group